UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

 trigrams
 --------

-Key to the trigrams problem is what data structure to use to hold the "trigrams themselves" -- what do we need here?
+Key to the trigrams problem is what data structure to use to hold the "trigrams" themselves -- what do we need here?

 The text
 ........